dpasca/ChatAI/README.md

 It's suggested to use a virtual environment for Python.

-Install _Flask_.
+1. Install _Flask_

-Install the dependencies with `pip install -r requirements.txt`.
+2. Install the dependencies with `pip install -r requirements.txt`

-Create a `.env` file in the root directory with the following variables:
+3. Create a `.env` file in the root directory with the following variables:
 ```
 OPENAI_API_KEY=********
 CHATAI_FLASK_SECRET_KEY=********